matjp/latex-preview/README.md

 * Magnification +10% (Ctrl+Shift+UpArrow): Increase magnification by 10% and recompile
 * Magnification -10% (Ctrl+Shift+DownArrow): Decrease magnification by 10% and recompile
 * Generate PDF File: Compiles your document to a PDF file
+* Export to JSON: Export the decoded DVI data as a JSON layout file.
+The schema for the layout file is [here](https://github.com/matjp/dvi-decode/blob/main/dvi-doc.json).

 ## No preview showing?